PsyTeachR/mcs-conv/docs/02-intro-to-r.md

 ## Activity 2: Set the working directory

-Once you have created your folders, open R Studio.
-To set the working directory click `Session` -> `Set Working Directory` -> `Choose Directory` and then select the relevant folder for this chapter as your working directory.
+Once you have created your folders you can set the working directory by clicking `Session` -> `Set Working Directory` -> `Choose Directory` and then select the relevant folder for this chapter as your working directory.

 <div class="figure" style="text-align: center">
 <img src="images/working-dir.png" alt="Setting the working directory" width="100%" />